chinapedia/wikipedia.abstract.en/Page/ETA_(separatist_group).md

 2011 permanent ceasefire and cessation of armed activity

-Konferentzia.ogv (17 October 2011) led to an announcement of cessation of armed activity by ETA.]]
+(17 October 2011) led to an announcement of cessation of armed activity by ETA.]]

 On 10 January 2011, ETA declared that their September 2010 ceasefire would be permanent and verifiable by international observers.[103]
 Observers urged caution, pointing out that ETA had broken permanent ceasefires in the past,[104] whereas Prime Minister José Luis Rodríguez Zapatero (who left office in December 2011) demanded that ETA declare that it had given up violence once and for all.[105]
 After the declaration, Spanish press started speculating of a possible Real IRA-type split within ETA, with hardliners forming a new more violent offshoot led by "Dienteputo".[106][107][108]